Batroxobin: Reactions and mechanism of action

 As described earlier, batroxobin is an enzyme which has a serine protease activity on its substrate, fibrinogen.
 A serine protease cleaves a protein at the position of a serine, to degenerate a protein.
 Batroxobin is comparable to the enzyme thrombin, which is also a serine protease for fibrinogen.
 Fibrinogen is an important protein for hemostasis, because it plays a critical role in platelet aggregation and fibrin clot formation.
 Normally when one is wounded, thrombin cleaves the fibrinogen, which forms clots.
 As a result, the wound is ‘closed’ by these clots and recovery of the epithelial cells of the skin can take place.
 This is the natural process necessary for tissue repair.
 The venom batroxobin also induces clots, but does this with or without tissue damage.
-This is because batroxobin isn’t inhibited by specific cofactors like thrombin is.
+This is because batroxobin is not inhibited by specific cofactors like thrombin is.
 These clots can block a vein and hinder blood flow.

 The differences between thrombin and batroxobin in binding fibrinogen

 Fibrinogen is a dimeric glycoprotein, which contains two pairs of Aα-, Bβ- peptide chains and y- chains.
 There are two isoforms of this fibrinogen, one with two yA-chains (yA/yA) and one with a yA-chain and a y’-chain (yA,y’) When fibrinogen is cleaved by thrombin, it releases fibrinopeptide A or B. Thrombin acts on two exosites to fibrinogen.
 Exosite 1 mediates the binding of thrombin to the Aα- and Bβ-chains, and exosite 2 causes an interaction with a second fibrinogen molecule at the C-terminus of the y’-chain.
 Consequently, when thrombin binds a yA/yA fibrinogen only exosite 1 is occupied, and when it binds yA/y’ both exosites are bound tightly.
 So fibrinogen yA/y’ is a competitor to yA/yA, which decrease the amount of clotting. yA/y’ binds with a factor 20-fold greater than yA/yA.
-There are also clotting inhibitors like antithrombin and heparin cofactor II, which prevent clotting when it isn’t necessary.
-In contrast, batroxobin isn’t inhibited by antithrombin and heparin cofactor II.
+There are also clotting inhibitors like antithrombin and heparin cofactor II, which prevent clotting when it is not necessary.
+In contrast, batroxobin is not inhibited by antithrombin and heparin cofactor II.
 Batroxobin also has a high Kd value for binding both forms yA/yA and yA/y’.
 The bindings sites of batroxobin and thrombin partially overlap, but there are some differences.
 The fibrin-bound batroxobin retains catalytic activity and is a more potent stimulus for fibrin aggregation than fibrin-bound thrombin.
 This is probably due to the more lipophilic character of exosite 1, that binds fibrinogen more tightly.
 Fibrinogen is the sole substrate for batroxobin, whereas thrombin has multiple substrates.
 This is probably due to the Natrium-binding pocket that thrombin contains.